 Members and dependants obtain the health service they require in accordance with their benefits, and the service provider or the member submits the resulting claims to LIBCARE.
 The Claims Department receives, assesses and approves payment of valid claims subject to LIBCARE rules and your available benefits.

-To find out more about how to submit and check your claims for the required details, see page 31 "How to Claim".
+To find out more about how to submit and check your claims for the required details, see Benefit Guide.
 Also, keep your membership card safe and your medical scheme details confidential.

 What is LIBCARE doing to protect my benefits?

 Claim alerts have been implemented to ensure that all members have sight of claims which have been received against their membership before they are processed for payment.
 These alerts can be distributed by email or SMS, if we have your current details on our system.
 We would like to encourage you to register for this service.
 You need to check your claims statement thoroughly for any irregularities.

 Medical scheme fraud is one of the largest and growing problems that we are faced with in South Africa, as it contributes to the overall high cost of healthcare and occurs at all levels.
 The healthcare industry has identified the sources of fraud as including:

 - Healthcare providers